There is a lot of hoopla surrounding marijuana legalization at the moment.

 Since CBD is the cannabis component responsible for promoting better health in its users, medical marijuana distributors focus on strains with higher CBD content.

-Those who use recreational marijuana, on the other hand, often look for strains with higher THC content.
+Those who use recreational marijuana, on the other hand, often look for strains with higher THC content, like Runtz strain.
 THC is the marijuana component responsible for the euphoric “high” marijuana use promotes.

 Know Your State’s Laws Prior to Purchasing